joordy/ringring/README.md

 The main feature of the application is the dashboard tool.
 Two overviews can be viewed on the dashboard tool, namely the general **statistics** view and the **feedback** overview.

+### Statistics

+With the statistics overview, a lot of information can be viewed in an overview:

+- All start and end points of the routes
+- All traveled routes plotted on a map, where the busiest points can be found.
+- The number of rides categorized by length
+- The number of trips per day during the month of January
+- The total number of trips
+- Average duration of a bicycle ride
+- Average distance of a trip

+### Feedback

+With the feedback, everything about the feedback of the users can be analyzed.

+- The route driven, including start and end point.
+- The response about the route, including the attached annoyance topic.
+- Which part of the city has the most responses
+- How the responses are distributed, based on topic

 ---

 ## :chart: Data